Last Updated on May 15, 2022 by Chef Mireille

-Tindora Rice aka Ivy Gourd Pulao is a delicious spiced rice made with baby cucumber also named kovakkai.
-This quick and easy recipe is a great way to transform any leftover rice into a totally new dish.
+This Indian Ivy Gourd Rice is a deliciously spiced rice dish made with tindora, a popular Indian vegetable.
+This quick and easy pulao recipe is a great way to transform any leftover rice into a totally new dish.

 Have you ever heard of ivy gourd?
 No?
 Neither did I until I started getting really adventurous when I went into the Indian supermarket.
-They have so many unique vegetables, not available at American markets.
+They have so many unique vegetables that are not available at American markets.

-Even if you don’t choose a traditional recipe, just adding more varietal vegetables to our diet can never be a bad thing right.
-Toss it in some olive oil and sprinkle Italian seasoning and tindora aka ivy gourd will be just as delicious.
+Even if you don’t choose a traditional recipe, just adding more varietal vegetables to your diet can never be a bad thing, right?
+Toss it in some olive oil and sprinkle Italian seasoning and tindora aka ivy gourd or kovakkai will be just as delicious.

-Tindora also known as ivy gourd look like little baby cucumbers.
+Tindora looks like little baby cucumbers.
 However, unlike cucumbers which we often eat raw, ivy gourd must be cooked.

 When you slice the ivy gourd, don’t be alarmed if some of them are red inside.
 This does not mean that they are bad.
 These with the red interior are simply more ripe.